-In the 2013 survey the great majority of the respondents that were 'not working in architecture or studying but were in other forms of employment' wanted to be involved in architecture with only 15% stating that they were no longer interested in architecture as a career.
-Of those in other forms of employment 69% reported difficulties in finding employment in architecture.
+In the 2014 survey the great majority of the respondents that were 'not working in architecture or studying but were in other forms of employment' wanted to be involved in architecture with only 13% stating that they were no longer interested in architecture as a career.
+There was some evidence of people struggling to find employment.
 These figures echoed those responses in the previous two surveys.
 A number of participants identified their role as being in design, planning or construction rather than specifically architecture.
 When participants did not want a career in architecture stress was mentioned more than once.
 For instance, a 2013 survey respondent stated that they 'didn't want to be an architect, (it is) too stressful, too poorly paid for what is expected, takes too long to qualify and (there is) too much arrogance in the profession' and another commented that they 'wanted to get far away from the stress of architecture'.
-Another graduate completing the 2013 survey felt there was 'not enough financial benefit (in architecture)' and were moving into project management/management consultancy.
-While this was an isolated comment it will be interesting to see if it becomes more prominent in the future.
+Another graduate completing the 2013 survey felt there was 'not enough financial benefit (in architecture)' and were moving into project management/management consultancy and a 2014 survey respondent stated that it 'doesn't pay well enough for level of qualification compared to other professions', an opinion echoed by others many of whom would consider branching to a related field in order to make more money.